 - it is more common in children than adults

 According to a 2003 study, transient lingual papillitis is considered an inflammatory disease.
 The underlying causes of the condition remain unclear.
-A 2016 study explains that while the condition is poorly understood, it is not harmful to an individual.
+A

 While more research is needed to understand the causes of transient lingual papillitis, the following are thought to play a role: